navee931/Project-Automated-Wheelchair/README.md

-# Project---Automated-Wheelchair
-# Automated Wheelchair Prototype with Hand Gesture and Bluetooth Control
+# ♿ Smart Gesture-Controlled Wheelchair Prototype
-In this project, I had developed a wheelchair prototype that can be controlled through hand gestures and Bluetooth connectivity.
-The use of hand gestures allows the user to navigate the wheelchair by simply moving their hands in specific patterns or gestures, eliminating the need for physical buttons or joysticks.
-The prototype also incorporates Bluetooth technology, enabling the user to control the wheelchair remotely using a smartphone or other Bluetooth-enabled devices.
-This adds convenience and flexibility to the control mechanism, as the user can operate the wheelchair from a distance without the need for direct physical interaction.
-The combination of hand gesture control and Bluetooth connectivity opens up new possibilities for wheelchair users, providing them with a more intuitive and customizable way to navigate their environment.
-It offers increased independence and freedom of movement, empowering individuals with mobility challenges to navigate their surroundings with ease.
-This project showcases the potential of integrating advanced technologies into assistive devices like wheelchairs, ultimately improving the quality of life for individuals with mobility impairments.
-It's an exciting example of how innovation and technology can make a positive impact on people's lives.
+This project is a gesture-controlled wheelchair prototype developed with the help of friends, teachers, online resources (Google, YouTube, ChatGPT), and reference projects.
+The wheelchair can be operated using hand gestures and Bluetooth connectivity, allowing users to move it without traditional controls like joysticks.

+Key features include:

+Hand Gesture Control: Move your hand in specific directions to navigate the wheelchair.

+Bluetooth Support: Control the wheelchair remotely via a smartphone or Bluetooth-enabled device.

+Assistive Innovation: Aims to enhance independence for individuals with mobility challenges.

+# 🔧 Note: This is a self-learning project created by referencing existing solutions.
+While not fully original, we built and understood it from scratch.